Tanvir000Tonoy/2025/March2025.md

 [] having a simple journey alone  / in a group
 [] Making a proper shedule
 [] Appling to any food delivery services

+[10.03.2025]
+Today I don't have any specific goals.
+I would like to accomplish my last uncompleted tasks and those are :
+[ ] Watching ruby programming language videos
+[ ] Apply for Door desh , ubar eats
+[ ] Buy a e BIKE
 ```